 The only downside was that we then continued to ‘harass’ the magnificent creatures for the three hours that the tour lasted.
 Playing a game of cat and mouse, speeding over to wherever the whales appeared, they would stick around for a few minutes and then dive again only to reappear somewhere in the distance repeating the cycle.

 It would have been preferable to have left these particular whales in peace after awhile and gone off in search of different ones elsewhere, even if it had proved unsuccessful.
 It just felt as if they deserved a little time to ‘chill out’ maybe with a whale latte and cream cake or something, whatever whales do to relax.

 From a pragmatic point of view this is of course a commercial venture and successful tales of whale watching trips are the best form of advertisement.
 In the end it is the by far the lesser of two evils, as this form of harassment is far superior to the kind which involves harpoons.

-Eventually heading back to shore there was around forty five minutes before we were due to be picked up, leaving some time to kill.
-A decision to be made; visit the National Museum of Whales or the Icelandic Phallological Museum…….. tough choice!
+Eventually heading back to shore there was around forty-five minutes before our pick-up time, leaving some time to kill.
+A decision needed making; visit the National Museum of Whales or the Icelandic Phallological Museum…….. tough choice!

-Thirty minutes later after a whistle stop but interesting tour of the whale museum, it was realised that there wouldn’t be time to go and look at the one hundred and fifty animal penises on view at the other very worthwhile museum.
+Thirty minutes later after a whistle-stop but interesting tour of the whale museum, I realised that there wouldn’t be time to go and look at the one hundred and fifty animal penises on view at the other very worthwhile museum.
 Dreadful shame, it will be the highlight of my next visit to Husavik and Iceland!

-What is your view or do you have any experiences of whale watching, share the excitement with us all.
+What is your view or do you have any experiences of whale watching, share the excitement.